genSCA/genSCA/README.md

 ### Hi there 👋

+This the official implementation of ICLR 2021 paper *Private Image Reconstruction from System Side Channels using Generative Models*.

+The whole framework is rewritten in an OOP manner with necessary comments.
+Detailed document is coming soon!

+📫 You can reach me by <yyuanaq@cse.ust.hk>

 <!--
 **genSCA/genSCA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.